 Operating expenses included an increase of \$121 million in film cost amortization, from \$1,685 million to \$1,806 million, driven by more significant titles in theatrical release in the current year, including the two feature animation releases, and higher TV/SVOD revenues.
-Other significant titles in release included Iron Man 3, Oz The Great and Powerful, The Lone Ranger, Monsters University and Lincoln in the current year compared to Marvel's The Avengers, Brave, John Carter and The Muppets.
-These increases were partially offset by the impact of lower home entertainment unit sales and lower film impairments were due to the write-down of The Lone Ranger in the current year compared to the write-down of John Carter and higher development costs write-offs in the prior year.
-Operating expenses also include distribution costs and cost of goods sold, which decreased \$17 million from \$1,223 million to \$1,206 million driven by a decline in home entertainment unit sales, partially offset by the inclusion of Lucasfilm's special effects business in the current year.
+These increases were partially offset by the impact of lower home entertainment unit sales and lower film impairments.
+Lower film impairments reflected the write-down of The Lone Ranger in the current year compared to the write-down of John Carter and higher development costs write-offs in the prior year.
+Operating expenses also include distribution costs and cost of goods sold, which decreased \$17 million from \$1,223 million to \$1,206 million driven by a decline in home entertainment unit sales, partially offset by the inclusion of Lucasfilm's special effects business.

-The increase in selling, general, administrative and other costs was primarily due to higher theatrical marketing expenses driven by two Disney feature animation releases in the current year compared to none in the prior year, partially offset by a decrease in home entertainment marketing.
+Selling, general, administrative and other costs increased \$92 million from \$2,053 million to \$2,145 million primarily due to higher theatrical marketing expenses driven by two Disney feature animation releases in the current year compared to none in the prior year, partially offset by a decrease in home entertainment marketing.